MSc(Res) Translational Oncology course structure information

 This module will cover the principles underlying Cancer Epidemiology and generate a critical understanding of the distribution patterns of cancer, predisposition to cancer, prediction of susceptibility and current research.
 We will examine measures of disease burden, impact of cancer from a public health perspective, genetic and environmental predisposition, biomarkers in risk prediction, prognostication and tailoring of treatment, understanding descriptive and analytical methods in cancer research, research methods, ethics and research governance.

-Assessment will be through a referenced written seen exam and an oral presentation which will look to confirm understanding of core concepts and critical awareness of cancer epidemiology.
+Assessment will be through a referenced written seen exam and an essay which will look to confirm understanding of core concepts and critical awareness of cancer epidemiology.

 - Cancer Diagnosis and Treatment